 Yet it's somehow one of the hardest things to do.
 We are constantly pressured to buy more, do more, get more, be more.
 It feels like we're running out of time to achieve all that we're supposed to achieve.

 This desire to have more without really knowing why we want more - mindless consumerism, in other words - leads to horrible side effects for the planet and other people.

-This month, the challenge is to put into practice various ways to stop time, live in the moment, and be grateful for all that we already have.
+This challenge is to put into practice various ways to stop time, live in the moment, and be grateful for all that we already have.

 Because who doesn't want more time?

 One day, we're all going to kick the bucket.
 It would be a huge shame to realise you've spent a giant chunk of your life doing things you don't care about with people you don't care about in order to get things you don't care about.